 Key activities after project completion revolve around reviewing the change and reinforcing it.

 Questions about reviewing change

 - Have we collected and compiled the necessary data and feedback about the project’s performance?

 - What can we learn from that information?

 - How should these lessons be applied to future organizational change projects?

 - Do we have a continual training plan in place?

 - Do we have mechanisms for measuring change adoption?

-- Have we established ongoing mechanisms, such as performance reviews, to reinforce desired behaviors?
+- Have we established continuous tools, such as performance reviews, to reinforce desired behaviors?